gigiyy/gigiyy.github.io/_posts/2023-12-25-swift-mothod.md

 - Loosely coupled
 - Testability

 When in doubt, specific criteria help determine [whether it should be a microservice](https://tanzu.vmware.com/content/blog/should-that-be-a-microservice-keep-these-six-factors-in-mind).
-Excerpts listed below:
+The excerpts from the blog posts is listed below:

 - Rate of change
 - Scalability (independently)